cairo-book/cairo-book/src/ch15-00-dictionaries.md

 One of the constraints of being a non-deterministic language is that the memory system is immutable, so in order to simulate mutability, the language implements `Felt252Dict<T>` as a list of entries.
 Each of the entries represents a time when a dictionary was accessed for reading/updating/writing purposes.
 An entry has three fields:

-1. A `key` field which identifies the value for this key-value pair of the dictionary.
+1. A `key` field that identifies the value for this key-value pair of the dictionary.
-2. A `previous_value` field which indicates which previous value was held at `key`.
+2. A `previous_value` field that indicates which previous value was held at `key`.
-3. A `new_value` field which indicates the new value that is held at `key`.
+3. A `new_value` field that indicates the new value that is held at `key`.

 If we'd implemented `Felt252Dict<T>` using high-level structures we would internally define it as `Array<Entry<T>>` where each `Entry<T>` has information about what key-value pair it represents and the previous and new values it holds.
 The definition of `Entry<T>` would be: